 The differences between the two files will be displayed in the preview window.

-- To save the preview window in PDF format, click Print Screen.
+- Click Print Screen to save the preview window in PDF format,

-- Number of Difference displays the total number of different areas between the two working files compared.
+- Number of Differences displays the total number of differences between the two comparison files.

-While comparing the files in the preview window, you can use these tools:
+While comparing the files in the preview window, you can use the following tools:

-The default width of the lines of the mark box is 2 pt.
-Each mark has a number to identify the difference.
-The default number size is 12 pt.
+The default width of the outlines is 2 pt.
+The default number size is 12 pts.

-Color to use for Difference allows you to define the colors for Mark Difference and Fill Difference.
+Color to use for Difference allows you to define the colors for Outline Differences and Fill Differences.
 Both will share the same color.
 The default color is red (C0% M100% Y100% K0%).

 Change the color by double-clicking the color plate, select a new color in the color dialog box that appears, and click Yes.

 Working files can be compared in all modes.
-During the comparison of working files, all view modes are applicable.
-When the normal image is previewed by color or in positive or negative format, the color of "marks" and "different areas" keeps consistent to the complete color plate.
-All the differences of color plates are marked.
-The number of different areas include all the differences of the two working files.
+When the file is previewed by selected separtion colors, or in positive or negative format, the color of object outlines and pixel differences remains consistent with the original composite color view.
+All the differences of color plates are highlighted.
+The number of difference areas include all differences between the two working files.